RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/gazebo-classic-simulation-of-graspable-and-breakable-objects.md

     </joint>
 ```

- Secondly, referring to the existing code in xarm_ros, a third-party library called libgazebo_grasp_fix was found (https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin), which fixes the object to the gripper given threshold conditions and lets go of the object when the force applied on the object is less than a threshold.
+ Secondly, referring to the existing code in xarm_ros, a third-party library called [libgazebo_grasp_fix](https://github.com/JenniferBuehler/gazebo-pkgs/wiki/The-Gazebo-grasp-fix-plugin) was found, which fixes the object to the gripper given threshold conditions and lets go of the object when the force applied on the object is less than a threshold.
 This allowed the specification of multiple links (in our case, the gripper fingers and base) to be considered, along with some other options:

 ```xml
 <xacro:macro name="vader_gripper_grasp_fix" params="prefix:='' arm_name:='xarm' palm_link:='link_base'">